 You will want to work in small batches and apply adhesive in a thin layer to the spot you want to begin with.
-Apply your paper starting at one edge and smoothing as you go.
+First, apply your paper starting at one edge and smoothing as you go.
 Be careful not to tug and smooth too hard.
-Once set, apply more adhesive on top to the paper to seal it.
+Then, once set, apply more adhesive on top to the paper to seal it.
 You may have a few wrinkles that you can leave for texture, or gently smooth with your brush.
 Also, consider if you want to wrap around edges, in this case I did.

 TIP: When using napkins, sometimes you need to separate them into individual sheets for easier application.
 Thinner material goes one smoother, but if you want texture, keep them together. 😉